June 02, 2016 @ 09:28 EST

-In the fair city that I currently inhabit, in early summer, a high canopy of trees conceals row houses, bamboo invidiously creeps under fences, English ivy over walls.
+In the fair city that I currently inhabit, in early summer, a high canopy of trees conceals row houses, bamboo creeps under fences, English ivy over walls.
 The broad leaves of fig and hosta turn upward to catch the rain.
 Mornings the streets are skeined with movement.
 Boys and girls, hair still damp and shiny, rush to catch the bus to work or school.
-On the buses something seems to gather out of the collective health and cleanliness of the passengers, a sort of eagerness for the day that could be described by the word prosperity.
+On the buses something seems to gather out of the collective health and cleanliness of the passengers, a sort of eagerness for the day that is given to the prosperous.

 When I sat down to write this morning I intended to respond to your question of surety.
 As you put it, acting without caring for consequence.
 Instead I’ve been led astray by another question, the one implicit in your image of the undercarriage of branches.